majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 | Example of issue 2) | Example of issue 2) | Example of issue 3) |
 |:-------------------:|:-------------------:|:-------------------:|
 | ![](media/halfBB.png) | ![](media/KO_few_BB.png) | ![](media/not_understandable.png) |

-## 2.3 Dataset Preprocessing Procedure

-### 2.3.1 Manual cleaning and curation of the dataset

-Taking into account the previous issues a pre-processing of the data was done a manual clearing and curation of the dataset.

 * Individual review of hundreds of images to label the images.
 * Identification of duplicates using metadata and visual content.